 For example, one of the things that we'd like to know is the top 10 equipment failures and how best to prevent them.

 Please bear in mind that this is not the place to submit ideas on reducing the cost of repairs, just the maintenance.
-We plan to put a page for repairs on our site soon.
+(We plan to put a page for repairs on our site in the future.)

 For now, here is what we cover: